Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 Jobs are created when a task is submitted.

 - You can cancel the Job with `taipy.cancel_job(job)^`.
 When cancelling a Job, you will effectively set the `Status^` of subsequent jobs of the cancelled Job to `ABANDONED`.

-!!!
-Warning
-    Cancelling a `RUNNING` Job will set the Job to `CANCELLED`.
-However, it will not terminate the subprocess that has already been dispatched to execute the Job.

-!!!
-Example
+However, if a job is already being run, it cannot be cancelled.
+When cancelling a running job, its subsequent jobs will be abandoned and the running job will continue running until completed.

+!!! example "Cancelling a job"

     ```python linenums="1"
     import taipy as tp

     def double(nb):
-        sleep(10)
+        sleep(5)
         return nb * 2

     print(f'(1) Number of jobs: {len(tp.get_jobs())}.')